Research & Development Society

 Introducing The Third Edition Of The R&D Career Track In The Cheeky Scientist Association Diamond Program

-Take Action Now To Become A Diamond Member And Get Hired In A Rewarding R&D Position In Industry!
-No Matter Your PhD Background.
+Take Action Now To Get Access To The R&D Society Program So You Can Get Hired In A Rewarding R&D Position.
+No Matter Your Background.

-Gain Targeted And Personalized Guidance From R&D Professionals Who Know What It Takes To Land A Lucrative Industry Position
+Gain Targeted And Personalized Guidance From R&D Professionals Who Will Help You Understand How To Get Into A Top R&D Role

-“The variety of industry research scientists in the Research Scientist Career Track means that members can gain insight from a breadth of R&D industries include pharmaceutical, cosmetic, engineering, biotechnology and much more”
+“The variety of Research Scientists in the R&D Society means that members can gain insight into how to get hired into a breadth of R&D industries, including, tech, pharmaceutical, cosmetic, engineering, biotechnology, and more.”

-“Learning first-hand from industry research scientists about job search techniques and what life was like outside of academia gave me a significant advantage over other job candidates.”
+“Learning first-hand from Research Scientists about job search techniques and what life was like outside of academia gave me a significant advantage over other job candidates.”

-THE R&D CAREER TRACK EMPOWERS PHDS WHO WANT TO…
+THE R&D SOCIETY EMPOWERS THOSE WHO WANT TO…

-• Make the most natural transition from the academic setting to a high-quality industry job.
+• Make the most natural transition from academic research to industry research.

-• Use what they have learned during their PhD and postdoctoral training to innovate in different sectors.
+• Use what they have learned during their training in higher education to innovate in different sectors.

 • Gain clarity on the positions and opportunities available in the R&D departments of companies in diverse industries.